planetf1/maestro-knowledge/cli/README.md

   "text-embedding-3-large"
 ]
 ```
+- `--collection`: Specific collection to search in (optional; if omitted you'll be prompted interactively unless in --dry-run or non-interactive mode)

 **Collections**: When listing collections for a vector database, the output shows:
 - All collections available in the vector database